Amélie Saint-Jacques Amélie Saint-Jacques

 - Child Safe (diapers, wipes, school supplies, gift cards)

-- Margaret’s Place (toiletries, diapers, clothes, school supplies, board games)
+- Margaret’s Place (toiletries, diapers, clothes, winter coats, school supplies, board games)

 - Children Matter (toys, art supplies, household items)